fivunlm/cppstreams/README.md

 ## TODO

-There are so many things to add and improve, here are some:
+There are a lot of things still to do:

 * Test it with containers of complex objects and structs
 * Add *reduce* method
 * Add *forEach*
 * Add *findAny*
 * Infinite streams
-* Check performance
+* Performance analisys